mindsdb/mindsdb-docs-old/mindsdb-docs/docs/scout/Introduction.md

 # Introduction to MindsDB Scout

 MindsDB Scout is a graphical user interface that sits on top of MindsDB and MindsDB Server.
-It lets you to upload, analyze and visualize your data, train machine learning models and query them with few clicks directly from the Databases, your local file system or external resources.
+It lets you upload, analyze and visualize your data, train machine learning models and query them with few clicks directly from the Databases, your local file system or external resources.

-## Download MindsDB Scout(Deprecated option)

-MindsDB Scout works on the most widely used operating systems.
-One of the requirements before installing it is to have Python >=3.6 installed.
-You can download it for free from the [MindsDB product page](https://www.mindsdb.com/product).

 ## Start Scout

+Starting the MindsDB server will automatically run Scout on your default browser.
+To do that run:

 ```
- python3 -m mindsdb --api=http,mysql
+ python3 -m mindsdb
 ```

 When MindsDB server is started it will display the URL for accessing Scout: